SoftwareAG/c8y-releasenotes/content/release-10-18+/applications-10-18+.md

 <tr>
 <td>Web SDK</td>
 <td>The grid used in dashboards for placing widgets now supports 24 instead of 12 columns.
-This allows finer grained positioning of widgets on dashboards.
+This allows finer-grained positioning of widgets on dashboards.
 In case you share the same dashboards between different application versions, we strongly recommend you to upgrade to a version that includes the fix <b>MTM-55923</b>.</td>

 <td>MTM-52888</td>
 <td>10.18.487.0</td>
 <td>UI</td>